ramesaliyev/hello-erlang/README.md

 <details>
   <summary><strong>referential transparency</strong></summary>

-  An expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior.
+  an expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior.
 This requires that the expression be pure, that is to say the expression value must be the same for the same inputs and its evaluation must have no side effects.
 An expression that is not referentially transparent is called referentially opaque.
 </details>

 # Links